-The idea was simple — give users a way to design call flows visually by dragging nodes and connecting them, instead of writing configuration manually.
+The goal stayed the same: let users design call flows visually by dragging nodes and connecting them instead of writing configuration manually.

 Since then, Angular has evolved, and so has this project.
 I wanted to take advantage of Angular 20 and its new Signals API, so I decided to give the editor a proper refresh.